 Observations from the North Carolina inner shelf are from the 1997 SandyDuck field program conducted near the Army Corps of Engineers Field Research Facility (FRF).
-SandyDuck current profiles are from 6 upward-looking SonTek/YSI Acoustic Doppler Profilers (ADPs) (5.2- 12.0 m depth) and one upward-looking RDI BroadBand 1200-kHz ADCP (12.7 m depth), deployed from 17 September to 10 November 1997.
+SandyDuck current profiles are from six upward-looking SonTek/YSI Acoustic Doppler Profilers (ADPs) (5.2-12.0-m depth) and one upwardlooking RDI BroadBand 1200-kHz ADCP (12.7-m depth), deployed from 17 September to 10 November 1997.
 Six of the profilers were deployed on a cross-shelf transect in water depths of 5.2 m, 6.5 m, 7.7 m, 8.7 m, 12.0 m, and 12.7 m (0.3, 0.5, 0.6, 0.8, 1.2, and 1.5 km offshore).
-The seventh profiler was deployed in 6.5 m water (0.5 km offshore) about 100 m to the south.
-The ADP at 5.2 m depth was a 3000-kHz unit with 0.25-m bins, and the other ADPs were 1500-kHz units with 0.5-m bins.
-The ADPs recorded 3.5-minute mean velocities every 5 min.
+The seventh profiler was deployed in 6.5-m water (0.5 km offshore) about 100 m to the south.
+The ADP at 5.2-m depth was a 3000-kHz unit with 0.25-m bins, and the other ADPs were 1500-kHz units with 0.5-m bins.
+The ADPs recorded 3.5-min mean velocities every 5 minutes.
 The ADCP at 12.7 m recorded 1-min mean velocities and had 0.5-m bins.
-The velocities from the ADCP were low-pass filtered using a filter with a half-power period of 4 minutes to approximate the 3.5-min averaging of the ADPs.
-Wave characteristics were not available at the current-profiler sites, so $H{sig}$ was estimated at each site by interpolating $H{sig}$ observations in 4 m, 6 m, 8 m and 13 m of water to the water depths of the current profilers.
-The SandyDuck current profiler sites were generally seaward of the surfzone.
-Consequently, results are similar if $H{sig}$ is assumed to not vary between the 13-m and 5-m isobaths and the 8-m array estimate is used for all 7 current profiler sites.
+The velocities from the ADCP were low-pass filtered using a filter with a half-power period of 4 min to approximate the 3.5-min averaging of the ADPs.
+Wave characteristics were not available at the current profiler sites, so $H{\rm sig}$ was estimated at each site by interpolating H{sig} observations in 4 m, 6 m, 8 m, and 13 m of water to the water depths of the current profilers.
+The SandyDuck current profiler sites were generally seaward of the surf zone.
+Consequently, results are similar if H{sig} is assumed to not vary between the 13-m and 5-m isobaths and the 8-m array estimate is used for all seven current profiler sites.
 Wind observations are from an anemometer at the end of the FRF pier at a height of 19 m.
 All the SandyDuck time series were averaged to form hourly values.

-Wave-driven onshore transport $Q_w$ and hence the predicted depth-averaged offshore flow $u_w$ at all sites were estimated using (3) and the observed significant wave height, dominant wave period, and dominant wave direction.
-Additionally, the Stokes velocity profile $u{st}(z,t)$ at the MVCO site was estimated by integrating the observed wave spectrum over the frequency band 0.047-0.5 Hz.
-The wave transport $Q_w$ , estimated by integrating $u{st}$ from the surface to the bottom, is well correlated with $Q_w$ estimated from (2) (correlation 0.98), but is 15% smaller.
-For comparison to the observed average current profiles, the model described in section 2 was forced with the average of the wave forcing vector given by $H{sig}^2(\cos(\theta_w), \sin(\theta_w))$ .
-Observed depth-averaged offshore flows below the wave troughs, $u{da}$ , were estimated from the velocity profiles using a trapezoidal rule and assuming velocities were uniform between the shallowest (deepest) observation and the surface (bottom).
+Wave-driven onshore transport Q_w and, hence, the predicted depth-averaged offshore flow u_w at all sites were estimated using (3) and the observed significant wave height, dominant wave period, and dominant wave direction.
+Additionally, the Stokes velocity profile $u{\rm st}(z,t)$ at the MVCO site was estimated by integrating the observed wave spectrum over the frequency band 0.047-0.5 Hz.
+The wave transport Q_w , estimated by integrating $u{\rm st}$ from the surface to the bottom, is well correlated with Q_w estimated from (2) (correlation 0.98), but is 15% smaller.
+For comparison to the observed average current profiles, the model described in section 2 was forced with the average of the waveforcing vector given by $H{\rm sig}^2(\cos\theta_w, \sin\theta_w)$.

+Observed depth-averaged offshore flows below the wave troughs, $u{\rm da}$, were estimated from the velocity profiles using a trapezoidal rule and assuming that velocities were uniform between the shallowest (deepest) observation and the surface (bottom).
 Linear extrapolations of the current profiles to the surface and bottom gave similar results (not shown).
 Wind stress was estimated using the drag coefficient proposed by Smith (1988).
-To focus on subtidal variability, current time series were detided and then all time series were low-pass filtered using a filter with a 24-hour half-power point (diurnal flows are weak at this site).
+To focus on subtidal variability, current time series were detided and then all time series were low-pass filtered using a filter with a 24-h half-power point (diurnal flows are weak at these sites).